stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 | 65B        | 44.6% | 55.5% |

 The smaller models underutilize the hardware, but the larger models are better able to saturate the TPU v3-256.
-To contextualize these numbers, on the next-generation **TPU v4-128**s and with a slightly different 22B parameter model, the performance-focused [MaxText](https://github.com/google/maxtext) library [gets MFU](https://github.com/google/maxtext#runtime-performance-results) between 53.2% and 56.7%.
-Our nearest neighbor at 20B is somewhat lower;
+To help contextualize these numbers, on the next-generation **TPU v4-128**s and with a slightly different 22B parameter model, the performance-focused [MaxText](https://github.com/google/maxtext) library [gets MFU](https://github.com/google/maxtext#runtime-performance-results) between 53.2% and 56.7%.
+Our nearest neighbor at 20B is somewhat lower but roughly in the same ballpark;
 we hope to improve this in the future, partially by using their tricks...

 Though the hardware is different, we can also compare to the [very large table of results](https://github.com/mosaicml/examples/tree/release/v0.0.4/examples/llm/throughput#a100-80gb)